CPA/Dance & Performance

 Please note: The show contains self-injurious acts, blood, needles, strobe lights, and explicit depiction or descriptions of physical or sexual violence.

-During the performance of Ophelia’s Got Talent, child well-being is ensured at any time.
+During the performance, child well-being is ensured at any time.
 Psychologists and parents supervise the children involved.
 They can only see the part of the show where they are on stage.

 Loading